How to Cope with Stress & Prevent BurnoutHypnotherapy and Hypnobalancing™ in Berlin

 Stress changes many components of our body.
 In excess, stress makes the long-term outlook of our life considerably worse.

-Each individual deals differently with stress.
-Common causes include loss, change, an uncertain future, conflicts with your belief system or lifecycle transitions.
-The human brain does not distinguish between real or imagined stress and stress is often created by what we think rather than what has actually happened.
+Each deals differently with stress.
+Common causes include loss, change, an uncertain future, conflicts with your belief system, or lifecycle transitions.
+The human brain does not distinguish between real or imagined stress and stress is often created by what we think rather than what has happened.

 Is it not the situation itself that causes stress, but our reaction to the situation, hypnotherapy can be effective for managing stress.
 By altering our reaction to a particular situation during hypnosis to a more positive one, the feelings about that situation can also become more positive.
 When an individual then experiences that situation in real life, their reaction will often be much different.